verhagen/classic-blog/_posts/2016-5-20-git-tip-ignore-files.md

 ---

-When developing a (Java) project, with git, you mostly do not want all files to end up in the got  project repository.
-To let git ignore certain files and or directories add them to the file `.gitignore`.
+When developing a (Java) project, you mostly do not want all files to end up in the git repository.
+To let git ignore certain files and / or hole directories add them to the file `.gitignore`.
 This file is then added to the git repository, so all developers can use it.

 ## Action Plan